gengojs/gengojs/README.md

 ## Options

-These are the complete options for the official plugins.
-Loading options is quite simple in gengo.js.
+These are the complete and default options for the official plugins.
+Assigning options is quite simple in gengo.js.

 ```toml
 # Options For Default Plugins